CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

    - **Save** – default
    - Cancel

+!!! info ""
-!> When enabled System Management Password presents unauthorized users from accessing these items in ThinkPad Setup: <br> - Boot priority lists <br> - Network related items <br> - Date & Time
+    When enabled System Management Password presents unauthorized users from accessing these items in ThinkPad Setup: <br> - Boot priority lists <br> - Network related items <br> - Date & Time

+!!! info ""
-?>  To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](https://docs.lenovocdrt.com/#/bios/settings/thinkpad/beepalarm.md).
+     To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](https://docs.lenovocdrt.com/#/bios/settings/thinkpad/beepalarm.md).

 </details>